-1. The install assumes that you have CentOS 7 as your operating system.
-Check your CentOS 7 version.

-2. Set the user for the target machine to a username of your choice.
-For example, autoid.

-sudo adduser autoid

-\$ sudo passwd autoid
+- 1. The install assumes that you have CentOS 7 as your operating system.
+Check your CentOS 7 version. - \$ sudo cat /etc/centos-release - 2.
+Set the user for the target machine to a username of your choice.
+For example, autoid. - \$ sudo adduser autoid - 3.
+Set the password for the user you created in the previous step. - \$ sudo passwd autoid - 4.
+Configure the user for passwordless sudo.